Building a Windows container image

 When the migration completes, you see Artifacts generated in the Status column of the migration.
 To download all migration artifacts:

-Open the Migrate for Anthos and GKE page in the Cloud Console.
+Open the Migrate to Containers page in the Google Cloud console.

 Click the Migrations tab to display a table containing the available migrations.